 4. Get on the same page about handling finances

 One of the most crucial tips for the first year of marriage is to agree on how to handle finances.
+Many couples believe in sharing finances and sometimes a home maker can expect to be able to spend her husband’s earning because of all the housework she does.
 Here’s how you can do it:

 Financial stress can be damaging to a relationship, especially at a nascent stage like the first year of marriage.
 So, an honest discussion about each other’s financial standing is warranted.
 Go over your accounts together and analyze your assets vis-à-vis the debt you carry.